Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/README.md

   @bot (mapTag) whitelistremove (steamID)

   These commands will return the list of IDs or add/remove a steamID to the whitelist.
 NOTE: the server must restart to apply the change.

-The map tag will be how the application will show recipients which server the source came from.
-  For example, I've entered VAL in the field for my Valguero map, and the chat message sent to other servers will look like the following:
-  [VAL] Kris (Kuli): hello world!

 License
 This project is licensed under the MIT License - see the LICENSE file for details.